Ian Littman

 deployed with the --enable-scripts

 flag.
-If you're using MDM features, scripts are enabled by default.The next time a fleetd host fails the policy you added automation for, Fleet will queue up the script you selected and run it on the host as if you had requested a script run manually.
+If you're using MDM features, scripts are enabled by default.When a host fails the selected policy, this will trigger the script to run on the host.

 When script automation on a policy is added or switched to a different script, the policy's status will reset for associated hosts.
 This allows the newly attached script to run on hosts that had previously failed the policy.